seathasky/FF14-MAC_ModSupport/README.md

 If you installed XIVLauncher from step 7, you can run XIVLauncher.exe in your bottle and skip most of the installation steps.

 ------------------------------------------------------------------------------------------------------------
-**OPTIONAL STEP 8:** Install this script for full network support via WinPcap Network inside ACT: https://github.com/marzent/ffxiv-on-mac  It also fixes any network errors if you are having them while installing the game.
+**OPTIONAL STEP 8:** Install this script for full network support in ACT.
+(Also change network to WinPcap Network in ACT Settings): https://github.com/marzent/ffxiv-on-mac  This script also fixes any network errors if you are having them while installing the game.
 ------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------